handle glass carboys carefully

 • Inspect for cracks and defects using bright light.

 • Sanitize with a suitable solution to eliminate harmful microorganisms.
 Proper sanitization is critical to prevent contamination that can spoil beer flavor and consistency.
+Many homebrewers have reported injuries from glass carboy accidents, including stitches and severe lacerations.

 • Allow the carboy to dry completely before storing or using it.
+Flying glass shards from an exploding carboy can cause permanent eye damage or loss of sight, so always use caution.

 When it comes to safely handling glass carboys, many homebrewers find that sharing insights and experiences can greatly enhance safety practices.